-Dr. Dafna Willner was born in Eilat, Israel, and moved to New York with her family at age 5.
+Dr. Dafna Willner, the current Chairman, Department of Anesthesia and Director of Operating Rooms at Galilee Medical Center, was born in Eilat, Israel, and moved to New York with her family at age 5.

 For two years after receiving her medical degree, Dr. Willner was a “part time Mom,” while specializing in Neuroanesthesia at Oregon Health & Science University (OHSU) in Oregon.